juninhoxked/juninhoxked/README.md

 </a>
 <br/>

-<h4>Hi, I'm Aparecido Junior, a student of system development from Brazil 🇧🇷.
+<h4>Hi, I'm Aparecido Junior, a student of system development from Brazil.
 I am currently trained as a mechanic technician, but I am addicted and passionate about system development, and I am always studying programming!</h4>

 ---